cli-guidelines/cli-guidelines/content/_index.md

 Ignore any other flags and arguments that are passed—you should be able to add `-h` to the end of anything and it should show help.
 Don’t overload `-h`.

-If your program is a `git`-like, the following should also offer help:
+If your program is `git`-like, the following should also offer help:

 ```
 $ myapp help